Culture of Saskatchewan: Theatre

-The earliest drama selections were of the Christmas school pageants which early one room school house teachers would assemble and present with the assistance of student and parent.
+The earliest drama selections were of the Christmas school pageants which early on room school house teachers would assemble and present with the assistance of student and parent.
 The "Socialisti", "Red Devils/Ghosts", "West Country", or the "Coteau Hills Finnish Socialist Society" settled around 1923 in the Steeldale district of Saskatchewan.
 They would gather in halls and produce local plays.
 Several early Saskatchewan communities including Wolseley and Hanley would construct Opera houses to encourage drama production in the early 20th century.
 The Dominion Drama Festival which showcased a national competition amongst Canadian amateur theatre groups was held in Regina in the mid-1950s.